 Individuals who may have vested interests in the outcome of your project are referred to as Stakeholders.
 Project team members, Project Managers, Executives, Project Sponsors, Customers, and end-users are all examples of the many types of Stakeholders.
 Individuals who will be affected by your project throughout its lifespan are referred to as Stakeholders.
 The decisions they make can directly impact the outcome of the endeavor.
-When working together on a project, it is essential to practice efficient Stakeholder management and keep communication channels available.
+When working together on a project, practicing efficient Stakeholder management and keeping communication channels available is essential.
 Before we deep dive into the different types of Stakeholders in Project Management, it is necessary to understand the role of stakeholders in a project's success.

-In addition, to ensure that the desired result is achieved, a Project Manager is responsible for managing the influence that all project Stakeholders have concerning the project's requirements.
+In addition, to ensure that the desired result is achieved, a Project Manager is responsible for managing all project Stakeholders' influence on the project's requirements.
 The Project Manager is responsible for striking a balance between the needs of the project and the interests of those involved in the project.

 Having discussed the role of Stakeholders, it is imperative to discuss the importance of Stakeholder Management.
 Management of Stakeholders is, without a doubt, an essential component of a successful collaborative effort for a project.
 Managing Stakeholders requires establishing positive relationships with all of them and understanding how each party contributes to the overarching success of the project.
 A Project Manager must never forget this: the Stakeholders' knowledge from their previous experiences, initiatives, and deliverables may provide suggestions for boundaries or requirements.
 On the other hand, effectively managing your Stakeholders may also help the Project Manager recognize possible risks and threats connected to your project.